observablehq/framework/docs/what-is-framework.md

 The speed of modern data warehouses is astonishing.
 But far too often something is missing for new analysis — some untapped data source, some not-yet-materialized view for a query to run at interactive speeds.
 Framework’s data loaders let you bypass these hurdles and produce a fast dashboard without “heavy lifting” in your data warehouse.
 And once your analysis demonstrates value, you can shift work to your data warehouse and simplify your data loaders.
 Framework lets you build faster and quickly validate your ideas.

-We believe Framework will change how you think about data, and effect a better user experience.
-And by securely hosting apps alongside notebooks, Observable now offers an end-to-end solution for data analysis and presentation.

-## Framework is reactive
+## Automatic reactivity

 Data visualization.
 User interaction.
 Real-time updates.

+## An end-to-end solution

+We believe Framework will change how you think about data, and effect a better user experience.
+And by securely hosting apps alongside notebooks, Observable now offers an end-to-end solution for data analysis and presentation.